The pufferfish are back… specifically the Northern pufferfish…or blow toads…or for the scientifically oriented Sphoeroides maculatus.

 During WWII puffer was harvested commercially as a protein to substitute for the meat that was being sent overseas.

 We found a recipe for fried puffer—they’re calling them sugar toads—but it’s the same fish.
+This is the perfect dish to cook in your Outer Banks vacation rental with the family instead of eating out.
 We saw this recipe in a number of places so we’re not sure where it originated.

 Buttermilk Fried Sugar Toads with Homemade Tartar Sauce